almsam/Cosc-305-recipe-sharing-app/Audit.md

    The Docker environment was functional but incomplete; onboarding documentation should ideally have been finished such that I could run the app more easily

 ---

+## E. Conclusion

+Overall, Fit-Buddy is progressing strongly with high milestone accuracy, well-managed risks, and excellent stakeholder responsiveness.
+Despite some timeline shifts and partially implemented metrics, the project remains viable and well-executed.
+The audit supports the team’s “GO” recommendation for the final milestone, provided improvements are made in documentation, timeline discipline, and quality assurance